 Some of these objections are legitimate, but many of them – even ones that might seem unsurmountable – might be conquered with the right approach.
 If you just smiled and hung up every time a prospect seemed reticent to move forward, you probably wouldn’t be doing much selling anyway!

-Knowing when to push and when to back off is a hallmark trait of a sales person worth their salt.
-That said, there are some common objections you’ve likely heard more than once, so let’s take a look at some common prospect objections, and how you might overcome them.
+Knowing when to push and back off is a hallmark trait of a salesperson worth their salt.
+That said, there are some common objections you’ve likely heard more than once, so let’s take a look at some common prospect objections and how you might overcome them.

 So your prospect hits you with the “We already work with this competitor of yours, we don’t need you” line.

-In this scenario, you must demonstrate a knowledge of said competitor, as well as a confident knowledge of how your organization can offer something better – and different.
-Asking a prospective customer to cut ties with an existing vendor in order to partner with your business is a tall order.
-So tell them how you understand why they might like working with Competitor X, but that your organization offers something different.
+In this scenario, you must demonstrate a knowledge of said competitor and confident knowledge of how your organization can offer something better – and different.
+Asking a prospective customer to cut ties with an existing vendor to partner with your business is a tall order.
+So tell them how you understand why they might like working with Competitor X, but your organization offers something different.
 Then, if you have time, share some information about how your organization works with a company that also partners with Competitor X.